yellowdog/python-examples/README.md

 | `{{task_group_count}}`  | The number of Task Groups in the Work Requirement | Yes  | Yes        |

-In a TOML `workRequirement` section, the variables can be used only within the `name`, `taskGoupName` and `taskName` properties.
-In JSON Work Requirement definitions, the variables can be used within any property.
+The variables can be used within the value of any property.

 As an example, the following JSON Work Requirement: